vijo30/Final_Reality/README.md

 An abstract class that holds the common behaviour of all the objects in the game.

 ### Weapon
-A class that holds all the information of a weapon.
+An abstract class that holds all the information of a weapon.

 ### Axe
 A class that holds all the information of an axe.